uidaholib/ijc-collection-template/pages/about.md

 {% include feature/image.html objectid="jazzfest40" width="50" %}

-At it's peak the festival was a four day event featuring music, dance, and jazz history clinics; student competitions; and, evening concerts featuring festival competition winners and guest artists.
+At its peak the festival was a four day event featuring music, dance, and jazz history clinics; student competitions; and, evening concerts featuring festival competition winners and guest artists.
 In 2007, the Lionel Hampton Jazz Festival and the University of Idaho were an honored recipient of the National Medal of the Arts, making it the first jazz festival (and university) to receive the highest honor for the arts in the country.

 {% include feature/image.html objectid="jazzfest161" width="75" %}